mvolkmann/blog/src/smalltalk/30-development-environment.md

 To set breakpoints in methods, add `self halt` message sends in selected locations in their code.
-The `halt` method is defined in the `Object` class.
+The `halt` and `halt:` methods are defined in the `Object` class.
-It sends the `#signal` message to the `Halt` class which is a sublcass of `Exception` that is resumable.
+These sends the `#signal` message to the `Halt` class which is a sublcass of `Exception` that is resumable.
-Then run code the invokes the methods.
+Then run code the invokes the methods to be debugged.
-When `self halt` is evaluated, a Debugger will open.
+When `self halt` or `self halt: message` is evaluated, a Debug window will open.
+If a message is provided, it will appear in the Debug window title bar.
 Locate the line in the stack trace ending in ">>halt".
-Click the line immediately after it to examine the method containing `self halt` and its variables.
+Click the line immediately after it to examine the method that sent the `halt` message and its variables.

 The following table describes each button in the second row of buttons.
 Hover over any of them to see a tooltip that describes their purpose.